confluentinc/event-streaming-patterns/docs/event-processing/event-processor.md

 ---
 seo:
   title: Event Processor
-  description: Event Processors are components of larger Event Processing Applications which applies a discrete idempotent operation on an Event.
+  description: Event Processors apply a specific processing operation on an event, and are typically used and composed by larger Event Processing Applications.
 ---

 # Event Processor